decred/dcrd/docs/code_contribution_guidelines.md

 ### 4.4 Model Git Commit Messages

 This project prefers to keep a clean commit history with well-formed commit messages.
+Commit messages should usually be multi-line, fully descriptive, and self-contained.
+Further, since this project deliberately avoids relying on GitHub to store information permanently, good commit messages are required.

 This section illustrates a model commit message and provides a bit of background for it.
 This content was originally created by Tim Pope and made available on his website, however that website is no longer active, so it is being provided here.